 This grace that I received, even while a heathen, was still an act of being saved by grace.
 In fact, every aspect of my life, even before salvation, was grace, even as it is with every other human being that God saves.
 When we focus on ourselves, and the things that our flesh demands, it’s tempting for us to see grace in a corrupted sense.
 That is, we see it as a permission slip to give in to our every carnal desire and then claim it to be under grace.
 Now, while it’s true that we are covered by grace when we do succumb to temptation, it’s not true that grace exists so that we can indulge the flesh.
 Beware of those who preach grace in this way.
 There are many.
 Grace is much much larger than this and the expression of it through the Logos, which is the Word, is an expression that not only demands but invites contemplation.

 So, dear children, I pray that you would set out to grasp this thing called grace.
-I pray that the expression of it’s reality would not be corrupted in your understanding of it, nor mine.
-And I pray that our Father in heaven would grant us the wisdom to know the expression of grace through the Son in an ever increasing way.
+I pray that the expression of its reality would not be corrupted in your understanding of it, nor mine.
+And I pray that our Father in Heaven would grant us the wisdom to know the expression of grace through the Son in an ever-increasing way.